-Peer on Peer Abuse
+Child on Child Abuse

 All staff should recognise that children are capable of abusing their peers.
 Issues of learners hurting other learners have traditionally been dealt with under processes outlined in settings' behaviour policies.
-It is important that peer on peer harm should be considered as a safeguarding issue.
+It is important that child on child harm should be considered as a safeguarding issue, including online abuse.

-This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; causing someone to engage in sexual activity without consent; sexting; upskirting which typically invives taking a picture under a person's clothing without their permission and initiation/hazing type violence and rituals.
+This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; causing someone to engage in sexual activity without consent; sexting; abuse in intimate relationships between children; upskirting which typically involves taking a picture under a person's clothing without their permission, sharing of nudes and semi-nudes and initiation/hazing type violence and rituals.

-At BCLC, Incidents are taken seriously.
+At BCLC, incidents are taken seriously, there is a zero-tolerance approach to all forms of child on child abuse.
 These will never be tolerated or passed off as 'banter', just having a laugh' or 'part of growing up'.
 Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention.
-It is understood that peer on peer harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics.
-Also that peer on peer abuse can affect mental health.
+It is understood that child on child abuse may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics.
+Also that child on child abuse can affect mental health.
 It is important that incidents of harm are treated under safeguarding policy and process and records will be kept on the child's safeguarding/child protection file.